alexfernandez/alexfernandez.github.io/2025/modern-art.md

 we could think that there are malicious activities which should be considered artistic.
 A synonym for a scammer is "con artist", or confidence trickster.
 In a [scam](https://en.wikipedia.org/wiki/Scam) you have to make the victim, or "mark", feel confidence.
+You also need to engage their greed, or some other desire.
 Similarly in [phishing](https://en.wikipedia.org/wiki/Phishing) and other forms of social engineering.
+The arousal of emotions can be said to be consensual, even if the consequences are not.

-There are even worse activities like abuse or mobbing, where the victim is made to feel miserable.
+There are even worse activities where victims are made to feel miserable, and there is some (or a lot of) consent from their parts.
+Masochistic activities or domination definitely involve a lot of emotions.
-I don't think anyone sane would want to call them arts even though there is transmission of emotions.
+I don't think anyone sane would want to call them arts though.
-We may feel tempted to exclude negative emotions from our definition so we can get rid of similar pursuits, but then we run the risk of banning also tragedies or sad movies.
+We may feel tempted to exclude negative emotions from our definition so we can get rid of these pursuits, but then we run the risk of banning also tragedies or sad movies.
-How can we keep out this dark side to some human activities which is highly damaging to people, and choose not to consider it art?
+How can we keep out this dark side to some human activities which can be highly damaging to people, and choose not to consider it art?

-To help us out of this predicament let's look deeper into the "intentionality" built into our definition.
-Should art require two-way intentions, so that the artist wants to transmit emotions **and** the audience wants to receive them?
-This is an interesting question which probably needs more space to be answered.
+This is an interesting question, but I don't have an answer.
 As a quick note, some artists may abuse our confidence, promising some emotions but then delivering in a completely unexpected way.
 Gaspar Noé comes to mind as a famous director that makes